AISHSUR/Twitter-Sentiment-Analysis--Supply-Chain/README.md

 # Twitter-Sentiment-Analysis--Supply-Chain

+Objective:
 The intend of this project is to perform text analytics over the twitter data to identify trends and emerging patterns from conversational data using Python.
+This project sets up a foundational platform to perform text analysis that helps finding out emerging themes in supply chain, with a focus on human rights issues.
+Building over the theme helps identify potential suppliers tagged with human right issues, that helps the organization act on strategies to improve their Environmental Social Governance(ESG) ratings over time.

 Prerequities